eddyK15501/dapp-ticket-event/README.md

 # Ticket Event

 ## Description
-Ticketing Event application using the ERC721 standard.
+Ticketing Event application, using the ERC721 standard.
+Reserve a seat and hold onto a non-fungible token as a proof of ownership.
 Metamask test wallet employed for development purposes on localhost:8545.

 <img src="https://i.ibb.co/DG86tds/Screenshot-2024-04-22-at-5-21-01-PM.png">